Bill Gates is the wealthiest man on the planet with a net worth in excess of $80 billion.

 True to his buy-and-hold philosophy, Michael Larson turned in another rather uneventful quarter.

-The Bill & Melinda Gates Foundation Trust only made one transaction, trimming its position in Berkshire Hathaway by 5 million shares (a 7% reduction).
+The Bill & Melinda Gates Foundation Trust only made two transactions, trimming its position in Berkshire Hathaway again by 5 million shares (a 7% reduction) and reporting a new position in Microsoft (MSFT).

-Berkshire Hathaway remains Bill Gates’ largest position, accounting for 56.9% of the trust’s portfolio.
+Berkshire Hathaway remains Bill Gates’ largest position, accounting for 43.5% of the trust’s portfolio.
+Microsoft is now the trust’s second-largest position at 19.1% of the portfolio.

 Many of Larson’s holdings have exposure to consumption growth in emerging markets as he is clearly playing the long game.